mrhallonline/WhisperXTranscription4Researchers/README.md

 file_type2 = '.mp3'
 file_type3 = '.ogg'
 ```
+### E. Running the code
 #### Prepare Pseudonyms CSV
 Pseudonyms CSV: Ensure you have a CSV file named pseudonyms.csv in the data directory.
 This file should contain columns name and pseudonym for anonymizing the transcripts.
+This isn't a requirement, you will be asked through a popup if you are using one.

 #### Execute the set-up code
-The main function finds all audio files in the specified directory, processes them, and saves the transcripts.
+The main function finds all audio files of the types specified in the folder choice that will occur when you run the subsequent code snippet, processes them, and saves the transcripts.
 To run the code, simply execute the script.

 #### Execute the transcription and diarization functions
 ### Check the Outputs